dr4kan/EmiROOT/README.md

 # EmiROOT: Evolutionary minimizer for ROOT <img src="extra/EmiROOTLogo.png" align="right" width="200" />

 Classical minimization methods, like *gradient descent* or *quasi-Newton techniques*,have been proved to struggle in dealing with optimization problems with a high-dimensional search space or subject to complex nonlinear constraints.
 In last decade, the interest on metaheuristic nature inspired algorithms has been growing steadily, due to their flexibility and effectiveness.
-EmiR is a package for R which implements several methauristic algorithms for optimization problems:
+EmiROOT implements several methauristic algorithms for optimization problems:

 * *Artificial Bee Colony Algorithm*;
 * *Bat Algorithm*;